 Email the authors or create an email template to send to all relevant legislators.

-Assembly Member Ávila Farías proposes expanding toll exemptions for emergency vehicles to explicitly include ambulances displaying exempt license plates, adding to existing provisions that cover police and fire department vehicles on California's toll roads, bridges, and high-occupancy toll lanes.
+Assembly Member Ávila Farías's legislation expands toll exemptions for emergency vehicles to include ambulances displaying exempt license plates, adding to existing exemptions for police, fire, and sheriff vehicles on California's toll roads, bridges, and high-occupancy toll lanes.

 Ayes | Noes | NVR | Total | Result |